Coat change in horses

 -

-Changed coat texture: The new coat may initially have a different texture before it fully settles in.
+Changes in coat texture: The new coat may initially have a different texture before it has fully settled in.
 The winter coat is typically thicker and longer, while the summer coat is finer and shorter.

 -

-Altered feed intake: Some horses may exhibit altered feed intake during shedding, either through increased appetite as more energy is required for the process, or through decreased appetite due to stress or discomfort.
+Changes in feed intake: Some horses may show changes in feed intake during shedding, either due to increased appetite as more energy is needed for the process, or due to decreased appetite as a result of stress or discomfort.

 -